Extensional Taylor Expansion: Resource vectors

 We extend term constructors to term vectors by linearity as we did for sums, and we extend resource substitution to vectors by bilinearity, by setting:

 Again, one can easily check that, with that extension, all the identities defining resource substitution in \cref{definition:rsubst} also hold if we replace terms with vectors.
-Similarly, for big-step resource substitution, we set:
+Similarly, for full-step resource substitution, we set:

-Having extended term constructors to resource vectors, it is also straightforward to define the ordinary (capture avoiding) substitution $\subst{\exprA}{\varA}{\hexprvB}\in\ExprVectors$ of a head vector $\hexprvB\in\HeadVectors$ for a value variable $\varA$ in any resource expression $\exprA\in\ResourceExprs$: \begin{definition} Let $\exprA\in\ResourceExprs$ and $\hexprvB\in\HeadVectors$.
+Having extended term constructors to resource vectors, it is also straightforward to define the ordinary (capture avoiding) \definitive{substitution} $\subst{\exprA}{\varA}{\hexprvB}\in\ExprVectors$ of a head vector $\hexprvB\in\HeadVectors$ for a value variable $\varA$ in any resource expression $\exprA\in\ResourceExprs$: \begin{definition} Let $\exprA\in\ResourceExprs$ and $\hexprvB\in\HeadVectors$.
 We define $\subst{\exprA}{\varA}{\hexprvB}\in\ExprVectors$ by induction on $\exprA$:

 where, in the abstraction case, $\svarB$ is chosen so that $\varA\not\in\svarB$ and $\LVarOf{\hexprvB}\cap\svarB=\emptyset$.\footnote{ The assumption that $\SVarOf{\hexprvB}$ is finite ensures that this requirement can be fulfilled. } \end{definition}